European Union soon to discuss enlargement procedure

-The hopes of Albania and its neighbor North Macedonia to launch EU membership talks last year were blocked by French President Emmanuel Macron in October when he asked for a reform of the process for admitting countries to the 28-nation bloc.
+The hopes of Albania and its neighbor North Macedonia to launch EU membership talks last year were blocked by French President Emmanuel Macron in October when he asked for a reform of the process for admitting countries to the 28-nation bloc, which caused deep disappointment in both Balkan countries.

-The EU’s executive arm, the European Commission, had recommended starting the membership process last year.
+Speaking at a joint press conference with North Macedonia’s President Stevo Pendarovski later Friday in the capital, Skopje, Michel said Brussels is preparing a new methodology which will be open to discussion in the next few weeks.

-Brussels is preparing a new methodology which, Michel said, will be open to discussion in the next few weeks.
+“I’m aware of all the efforts and reforms that this country has made … Its destiny is in Europe,” Michel said, adding that the EU needs to prepare a strategy for investment and economic growth for all the Western Balkans.

 The bloc’s expansion over the years has complicated decision-making in the world’s biggest trade bloc, and a kind of enlargement fatigue set in after 10 countries joined in 2004.